felixblaschke/simple_animations/README.md

 _Hint: You can also multiply the `duration` value with a numeric factor in order to speed up or slow down an animation._

-Of cause you can also use an own `Duration` for the animation.
+Of course, you can also use your own `Duration` for the animation.

 &nbsp;

 ## Animation Mixin

-It reduces boilerplate code when using `AnimationController` instances.
+`AnimationMixin` reduces boilerplate code when using `AnimationController` instances.

 ### Basic usage pattern

-Create an `AnimationController` just by adding `AnimationMixin` to your stateful widget:
+Create an `AnimationController` by adding `AnimationMixin` to your stateful widget:

 <!-- #code example/sa_flutter_app/lib/readme/animation_mixin/basic.dart -->
 ```dart